 - Journalists and event organisers: please take a look at our database of trained Climate Ambassadors to approach for compelling and impactful reporting on climate change.

-- Climate experts: if you are interested in taking part in the programme next year, please fill in our Expression of Interest form.
+- Climate experts: if you are interested in taking part in the programme next year, please fill in our Expression of Interest form, which can be found on the programme page.
 Please note we are currently working with UK-based researchers and experts only, but hope to expand this programme internationally in the near future.

 - Funders: if you are interested in supporting the programme, please contact us, we look forward to speaking with you.